Level 5 Integrative Counselling Training Course in Liverpool

 • Object Relations Theory

-Unit 6: Attachment theory and the Strange Situation
+Unit 6: Attachment Theory and the Strange Situation +

-• Introducing the Work of John Bowlby and Mary Ainsworth
+• John Bowlby and Mary Ainsworth

-• Stages of Attachment
+• Stages of Attachment and Four Attachment Styles

-• Attachment Styles & T.A.
+• Attachment Styles and T.A.
 Life Positions

-Unit 7: Gestalt Therapy
+Unit 7: Gestalt Therapy +

-• Awareness - Ground and Figure
+• Wholeness and Integration, Awareness, Ground and Figure

-• Five layers of Neurosis
+• Five Layers of Neurosis and Field Theory

-• Closure and Resolution
+• Unfinished Business, Empty Chair, Closure and Resolution

-Unit 8: Phenomenological and Humanistic Approaches
+Unit 8: Phenomenological and Humanistic Approaches +

 • The Meaning of Phenomenology in Relation to Clients

-• Rogers and the Person-Centred approach
+• Rogers and the Person-Centred Approach

-• The Existential Approach
+• Maslow and Humanism, The Existential Approach

-Unit 9: Transactional Analysis
+Unit 9: Transactional Analysis +

-• Life Scripts
+• Ego States, Life Positions, Life Scripts

 • Karpman's Drama Triangle

-• Contamination of Ego States
+• Contamination and Exclusion of Ego States

 • Games People Play

-Unit 10: Grief counselling
+Unit 10: Grief Counselling +

 • The Five Stages of Grief